mohamedelfal/Udacity_Advanced-Cloud-DevOps/Project-2-Deploy-a-high-AvailabilityWebAppUsingCloudFormation/README.md

 ***Last thing***: Remember to **delete your CloudFormation stack** when you're done to avoid recurring charges!

+# 5- Project Submission
+## Deploy a high-availability web app using CloudFormation

+In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
+You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
+You will begin with deploying the networking components, followed by servers, security roles and software.
+The procedure you follow here will become part of your portfolio of cloud projects.
+You’ll do it exactly as it’s done on the job - following best practices and scripting as much as possible.

+Gather your files and submit them via a zipped folder or a GitHub link.

+Be sure you have completed all of the project requirements.

+Also, check your work against the [rubric](#project-2-rubric-) [here](./image/Project2Rubric.png) before submitting!

 ## [Project 2 Rubric ](./image/Project2Rubric.png)
 ![Project 2 Rubric ](./image/Project2Rubric.png)
 # [ ↩ ](https://github.com/mohamedelfal/UdacityAdvancedCloudDevOps/) [🔝](#project-2)